L G Hawkins & Co Ltd: History

 L G Hawkins and Company Limited was bought by Pye Ltd. in 1939.
-In 1962, Pye acquired Ekco & Co Ltd and L G Hawkins was merged with similar Ekco activities to form Ekco Hawkins and later Ekco Hastings.
-Pye was later acquired by Philips in 1986.
-Ekco-Hawkins later became Philips Small Domestic Appliances Product Division and products were rebadged as Philips, but was closed down in the late 1998, due to overseas competition and Philips global rationalization.
+In 1962, Pye acquired E.K.
+Cole Ltd and L G Hawkins was merged with similar Ekco activities to form Ekco Hawkins and later Ekco Hastings.
+Pye was later acquired by Philips.
+Ekco-Hawkins later became Philips Small Domestic Appliances Product Division and products were rebadged as Philips, but was closed down in late 1998, due to overseas competition and Philips global rationalization.

 The Hawkins Universal trademark was acquired by Hawkins Cookers of India in 1986.